howion/notes/notes/abstract-algebra/00-development-area.md

 ### Rings

-- Rings of continuous functions
-- Matrix rings
-- Polynomial rings (and in several variables)
-- ~~Power series rings (and in several variables)~~
-- ~~Laurent rings~~
-- Boolean rings
-- Direct products on rings
 - Opposite rings
-- **Much more exercises are required for rings compared to groups.**
+- **Much more exercises are required for rings compared to groups.** Consider Kuzucuoğlu.
 - Jacobson radical

 ---